ucsd-cse29/fa24/src/index.md

 - **Announcements**
   - [PA1](https://github.com/ucsd-cse29/pa1-utf8) is due this Thursday, Oct 10, at 10:10pm (that's 10/10 at 10:10pm)
+  - The week 2 lab will use some of your work so far on PA1.
+You don't need to be done or mostly done, but you will get the most out of lab if you have *started*.
   - Reservations are open for exam slots on [PrairieTest](https://us.prairietest.com/), log in with your `@ucsd.edu` account
     - This week you can reserve a spot for a practice exam just to get used to finding the lab, signing in, etc. It is **not** a CSE29-specific practice, just a general tutorial in using the testing center
     - This week you *must* reserve a spot for our first test in the class, which happens next week.
 The format will be similar to the quizzes; admininstered through PrairieLearn with a mix of conceptual/mechanical questions and coding questions.